deiby1523/BookstoreEcommerce/README.md

 2. **Browse and Search Books**:
    - Browse a wide selection of books.
-   - Use the search functionality to find specific titles, authors, or genres.
+   - Use the search functionality to find specific titles, authors, or categories.

 3. **Shopping Cart**:
    - Add books to your cart.